An introduction to health economics: how should we finance and organize our health care systems

 Pedagogical methods

-The day is built around three lectures and involves interactive activities, including polling and small group exercises in breakout rooms.
+The course is built around six lectures and involves interactive activities, including small group exercises.

 Pedagogical methods